 If you have a device that’s sealed, making it impossible to visually inspect the battery, check to see if the device’s case is swollen or otherwise damaged.

-Since these types of devices are typically very compact, a swollen battery will usually cause the case to swell and/or crack.
+Since these types of devices are typically very compact, a swollen battery will often cause the device’s case to swell and/or crack as well.

 If you notice either of these conditions, stop using the device immediately and have it checked out.